 As the Housing Element is updated, the City will review the other elements for consistency and modify if necessary.
 Specifically, this Housing Element proposes land use changes to accommodate housing growth over the next eight years.
 The Land Use Element will be amended to be consistent with this proposal.
-Furthermore, the City will be updating the Safety Element as well as adding an Environmental Justice Element to address new requirements in State law.
+Furthermore, the City has updated the Safety Element and adopted an Environmental Justice Element to address new requirements in State law.